LeoShangTang/PomodoroTimer/README.md

 **My application will include customization features including:**

+- Allow users to add tasks to a queue with timer type and task name
 - Change timer times for breaks and working periods
 - Change the number of work periods required in order to get a longer break
 - Change background colors and/or image